-Here are the words at the heart of Integrity Yoga, with my own definitions and brief explanations:
+Here are the words at the heart of Integrity Yoga, followed by my own definitions and brief explanations:

-REMINDER: Reality transcends language.
+REMINDER: Reality transcends language and expression.
 There are infinite ways to define these words and to illuminate their true variance and distinction, their true equivalence and uniformity.
 You may express these words differently, and in truth, I hope you do.
 That’s what makes us all special – and still, the same.